arwelHughes/RAT_fork/docs/source/plotFunsBayes.rst

 There are a number of options to customise the plot:

-**Interval** - You can sepcify either the 65% or 95% confidence interval to display:
+**Interval** - You can specify either the 65% or 95% confidence interval to display:

 .. code-block:: MATLAB